-In this post I will install sao, the Tryton web client, to use with an existing Tryton installation.
-If you have not installed Tryton yet you will need to start with my post Install Tryton on FreeBSD 13.
+In this tutorial I will install sao, the Tryton web client, to use with an existing Tryton installation.
+If you have not installed Tryton yet, see Install Tryton on FreeBSD 13.

 Tryton is open source business software of the type popularly known as ERP (Enterprise Resource Plannning).
 As described in Install Tryton on FreeBSD 13, Tryton follows a three-tier architecture model with the presentation tier consisting of one, or both, of the following:

 The Tryton desktop client was included when Tryton was first released in 2008, sao was released more recently in 2015.
 Lay users will likely perceive sao simply as a Tryton web app, but distingishing between the tiers will still be important for system integrators and developers as shown in the following diagram (which arguably has its’ own simplifications).

 The data tier is PostgreSQL, the logic tier is trytond, and the presentation tier is the Tryton client and/or sao (the web browser is only the display for sao).